 Yes.
-Many people don't realise that although we see it as a last resort, we do evict people for rent arrears, even if they do have children.
+Many people don't realise that although we see it as a last resort, we do evict people for rent arrears, even if they have children.

 If I end my tenancy with arrears on my account what will happen?

 The debt will not disappear.
-You must still pay it off or we will still take action against you, even though you are no longer our tenant.
+You must pay it off or we will still take action against you, even though you are no longer our tenant.